-Students who are interested in persuing the IB Diplama while also participating in the Senior Transition Schedule may do so as long as they meet the requirements for both programs.
-Please see the schedule example on page 23.
+Students who are interested in pursuing the IB Diploma while also participating in the Senior Transition Schedule may do so as long as they meet the requirements for both programs.

-IB Diplma students will be assinged to the IB SRT and periodically meet to discuss CAS and Extented Essay.
-This will be done in addition to the Senior Symposium SRT requirements.
+IB Diploma students will be assigned to the IB SRT during junior year and periodically meet to discuss CAS and Extended Essay.
+There is not a mandatory IB SRT for senior year.